keno1se/REST_Project/README.md

 - To set up the Angular DisplayApp - download files in the DisplayApp folder and follow the installation instruction.

-- REST_Project_Overview.pdf gives a good overview of the project and a detailed SW flow.
+- REST_Project_Overview.pdf - gives a good overview of the project and a detailed SW flow.

+- REST_Project.zip - The whole project in a zip file